Skip to main content

 Searching for pickleball courts in New York City?
 Here's your guide to playing pickleball across all five boroughs — parks, clubs, and indoor options.

-Pickleball in New York City is a sport playing against itself — massive demand, limited space, and more players arriving every month.
-It's the most competitive court-time market in the country.
+Pickleball in New York City is a sport playing against itself, massive demand, limited space, and more players flooding in every month.
+Welcome to the most competitive real estate market in pickleball.

-The city has been responding.
-Parks and Recreation has added pickleball courts across the boroughs, private clubs have opened dedicated facilities, and gyms have converted space.
-Supply is growing — just not as fast as demand.
+That said, the city has been responding.
+Parks and Recreation has added pickleball courts to multiple locations across the boroughs.
+Private clubs have opened dedicated facilities.
+Gyms have converted space.
+The supply is growing, just not as fast as the demand.

 Manhattan

-Manhattan has the most central courts but also the most competition for access.
-Central Park has courts within its recreational areas, and they fill quickly on weekends.
-The parks system runs pickleball at several Manhattan locations, usually requiring advance reservations through the NYC Parks online booking system.
+Manhattan has the most central courts but also the highest competition for access.
+Central Park is the obvious draw, courts exist within the park's recreational areas, and they fill quickly on weekends.
+The city's parks system runs pickleball in several Manhattan locations, often with an advance reservation requirement through their online booking system.

 Private clubs and recreation centers fill the gap.
-Dedicated pickleball facilities and fitness clubs with courts have opened in Manhattan, particularly on the west side and in midtown.
-These operate on membership or drop-in rates — pricey, but typical for Manhattan recreation.
+Some fitness clubs and dedicated pickleball facilities have emerged in Manhattan, particularly on the west side and midtown areas.
+These typically operate on a membership or drop-in fee basis, not cheap by most standards, but in line with what you'd expect to pay for anything recreational in Manhattan.

 Brooklyn and Queens